A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data

-We propose a random-effects approach to missing values under a linear mixed model (LMM).
-The method converts a LMM with missing covariates to another LMM without missing covariates.
-The standard LMM analysis tools for longitudinal data then apply.
+We propose a random-effects approach to missing values for generalized linear mixed model (GLMM) analysis.
+The method converts a GLMM with missing covariates to another GLMM without missing covariates.
+The standard GLMM analysis tools for longitudinal data then apply.
+The method applies, in particular, to the cases of linear mixed models and logistic regression.
 Performance of the method is evaluated empirically, and compared with alternative approaches, including the popular MICE procedure of multiple imputation.
-Theoretical explanations are given for the patterns observed in the simulation studies.
-A real-data example is discussed.
+Theoretical justification of the method is given, and explained, for the patterns observed in the simulation studies.
+Two real-data examples from healthcare studies are discussed.